opentoworkprojects/bill/frontend/README.md

-# RestoBill AI Frontend
+# BillByteKOT AI Frontend

 ## Overview

-RestoBill AI Frontend is a modern React application that provides a comprehensive restaurant management interface.
+BillByteKOT AI Frontend is a modern React application that provides a comprehensive restaurant management interface.
 Built with React 18, it features a responsive design using Tailwind CSS and Radix UI components, offering an intuitive experience for restaurant staff and managers.

 ## 🚀 Quick Start